 Some have even managed to use it for PC specs that are way out of range of minimum PC requirements.
 It won’t look pretty, but it will work.
 You don’t have to have Oculus Rift for supersampling, The same things work with HTC Vive through SteamVR.
-The only reason I was only writing through Oculus Rift point of view is that this site is dedicated to Rift only.
+The only reason I was only writing from Oculus Rift’s point of view is that this site’s name has Rift in it 😉

 So, enjoy the clarity and have fun!

 If you liked this post, please consider sharing.
 It helps us out A LOT!